StyraInc/enterprise-opa/examples/kafka-multiple-topics/README.md

 ## E2E Testing

-In this directory, you find:
+In this directory, you should find:

 -   A `docker-compose.yaml` that lets you spin up a local RedPanda instance with a handy web console on http://127.0.0.1:8080.
 -   A `benthos-kafka.yml` config that lets you use [Benthos](https://benthos.dev) to generate Kafka messages the three topics.
--   An `enterprise-opa.yml` config that lets you spin up an Enterprise OPA instances configured to consume the tree topics.
+-   An `enterprise-opa.yml` config that lets you spin up an Enterprise OPA instances configured to consume the three topics.

 These are the steps, to be run in separate terminal panes or via [mprocs](https://github.com/pvolok/mprocs):